What Causes Anxiety At Night And How To Deal With It

-It is important to note the distinction between normal nocturnal anxiety, and nocturnal anxiety due to an anxiety disorder.
+It is important to note the distinction between occasional nocturnal anxiety, and nocturnal anxiety due to an anxiety disorder.
 The former can be addressed and solved with a few lifestyle changes, supplemented with therapy and counseling.
 The latter, however, can only be diagnosed by a medical doctor or psychiatrist and is best treated with medication and lifestyle changes.

-Symptoms Of Normal Anxiety at Night
+Symptoms Of Occasional Anxiety At Night

 - Occasional worry about circumstances like a break-up, stress at work, conflict, or a child's illness.

 - Embarrassed or feeling self-conscious when facing an uncomfortable social situation.